turingschool/backend-curriculum-site/module3/lessons/exercises/building_an_api.md

 When building APIs, we don't always know exactly how they will be used.
 Because of this, we should aim to build with the assumption that things will need to change.

 Imagine we are serving up an API that several other companies and developers are using.
 Let's think through a simple example.
-Let's say we have an API endpoint of `GET /api/items/1` that returns a JSON response that includes an `id`, `title`, `description`, and `number_sold`.
+Let's say we have an API endpoint of `GET /api/books/1` that returns a JSON response that includes an `id`, `title`, `author`, `genre`, `summary` and `number_sold`.
 Now imagine that at a later date we no longer want to provide `number_sold` and instead want to replace it with a new attribute called `popularity`.
 What happens to all of our consumers that were dependent on `number_sold`?

 We can provide a better experience for our clients (other developers) by versioning our API.
-Instead of our endpoint being `GET /api/items/1` we can add an extra segment to our URL with a version number.
-Something like `GET /api/v1/items/1`.
-If we ever want to change our API in the future we can simply change the segment to represent the new API `GET /api/v2/items/1`.
+Instead of our endpoint being `GET /api/books/1` we can add an extra segment to our URL with a version number.
+Something like `GET /api/v1/books/1`.
+If we ever want to change our API in the future we can simply change the segment to represent the new API `GET /api/v2/books/1`.
 The big advantage here is we can have both endpoints served simultaneously to allow our clients to transition their code bases to use the newest version.
 Usually the intent is to shutdown the initial API since maintaining multiple versions can be a drain on resources.
 Most companies will provide a date that the deprecated API will be shutdown.

 We'll be building a versioned API in this tutorial.